colonyengine/colony/devref/DEVREF-lexicon.md

 - **shader-variables**: Uniforms, etc, that name variables to which values are bound for a specific *shader program*.

-- **texture**: An named association between parameter names and values and *texture-map* data that all should be eventually *realized* into an on gpu *texture object*.
+- **texture**: A named association between parameter names and value pairs and *texture-map* data that all should be eventually *realized* into an on gpu *texture object*.

-- **texture instance**: An in main memory object that is part of the *appdev* API representing that names the parameters of a *texture object* on the GPU and its association with some *texture-map* data.
+- **texture instance**: An in main memory object that is part of the *appdev* API that represents and names the parameters of a *texture object* on the GPU and its association with some *texture-map* data.
 Often contains a reference to the *texture object*.

-- **texture-map**: A set of (usually) image data (which may include hierarchical mipmaps, individual image slices of a voxel, or other aggregate forms) that comprise a 1d, 2d, 3d, or cube-map image.

 - **texture object**: Data in the GPU memory representing a texture.
 It is constructed, manipulated, and destroyed by the GPU driver API (such as OpenGL, Vulkan, etc).

+- **texture-map**: A set of (usually) image data (which may include hierarchical mipmaps, individual image slices of a voxel, or other aggregate forms) that comprise a 1d, 2d, 3d, or cube-map image.

+- **texture-map instance**: An in main memory object that represents all of the aggregate *texture-map* data and (usually) points to it in the *resource-cache*.

 - **unregistered**: When an in memory instance is constructed via a *programmatic API* by the *app*, it only exists in the *app runtime* and this